-Surgery may be considered if for severe lower back pain that does not get better after a 6 to12-week course of nonsurgical treatments.
+Surgery may be considered for severe lower back pain that does not get better after a 6 to12-week course of nonsurgical treatments.
 It is almost always the patient’s decision to have back surgery, and only in rare situations is immediate surgery performed for low back pain.

 Some factors to consider before having back surgery include:

-Healing process and lifestyle.
 Surgery vs. nonsurgical care require varying degrees of time commitment.
 It is important to consider how the healing process after surgery will affect the patient, as compared to continued non-surgical care.

-Type of surgery.
 Some surgeries are considerably more invasive than others, and include lengthier healing periods, more or less significant pain during recovery, and varying inpatient hospital stays.
 With modern surgical approaches and an experienced surgeon, many types of spine surgery can now be done on an outpatient basis with a shorter recovery period.

 Spine surgery is usually not recommended for mild to moderate back pain, or for pain that has lasted for less than 6 to 12 weeks.
 Additionally, back surgery is not an option if the cause of the pain is not detectible through imaging tests.

 A decompression surgery removes whatever is pressing on a nerve root from the spinal column, which might include a herniated portion of a disc or a bone spur.
 There are two primary types of decompression for low back pain.

 - Microdiscectomy is a minimally invasive procedure for patients with a lumbar herniated disc causing radicular leg pain (sciatica).